prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Total number of non-terminated pods targeted by this ThanosRuler deployment
+<p>updatedReplicas defines the total number of non-terminated pods targeted by this ThanosRuler deployment
 that have the desired version spec.</p>
 </td>
 </tr>